yandex/ozo/docs/howto.md

 });
 ```

-`ozo::make_connector(conn_info, io)` - the first parameter is a **ConnectionProvider** or a **Connection**. **ConnectionProvider** is an entity from which you can get a new (or may be already established) connection. **Connection** is a **ConnectionProvider** since it can provide itself.
+`ozo::make_connector(conn_info, io)` - the first parameter is a **ConnectionProvider** or a **Connection**. **ConnectionProvider** is an entity from which you can get a new (or already established) connection. **Connection** is a **ConnectionProvider** since it can provide itself.
 So the query request will be performed within connection obtained for the first argument.

 `query` - the next argument is query which we discussed above.

 `ozo::into(res)` - the output parameter.
 In this case the out parameter is a back insert iterator to the result vector.
 Note, that the life time of the output parameter should be managed by a user.
 In this example it correctly placed on stack since its lifetime overlaps `io.run()` call.
+Another way you can do this is to use `std::make_shared`, and then store the resulting shared pointer in your callback function.
+That way the memory that `ozo::into` is writing into will stay valid until the callback function finishes.

-The query output parameter can be iterator with appropriated value type, or `ozo::result` object which provides access to raw binary data.
-The second variant is not recommended since user should implement binary protocol parsing by self.
+The query output parameter can be an iterator with appropriate value type, or an `ozo::result` object which provides access to raw binary data.
+The second variant is not recommended since user would need to implement binary protocol parsing.

-`[&](ozo::error_code ec, auto conn)` - completion token parameter, in this case is callback lambda.
-In other cases it can be [boost::asio::use_future](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/use_future.html), [boost::asio::yield_context](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/yield_context.html) or any other [boost::asio::async_result](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/async_result.html) compatible [Completion Token](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/async_completion.html).
-The arguments of the call back are error code `ec` (which is namely `boost::system::error_code` for now) and the connection `conn` with which the query was made.
+`[&](ozo::error_code ec, auto conn)` - completion function parameter, in this example it is a callback lambda.
+In other cases it can be [boost::asio::use_future](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/use_future.html), [boost::asio::yield_context](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/yield_context.html) or any other compatible concept, such as: [boost::asio::async_result](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/async_result.html), [Completion Token](https://www.boost.org/doc/libs/1_67_0/doc/html/boost_asio/reference/async_completion.html).
+The arguments of the call back are an error code `ec` (which is namely `boost::system::error_code` for now) and the connection `conn` with which the query was made.

-`for(auto& row: res)` - so if there is no error we can handle result from the output container.
+`for(auto& row: res)` - This portion of the example executes if there is no error, and stands for the operations that you want your code to do when there is no error, such as printing out the contents of the output container.

 ---